jslefche/sem_book/docs/06-Multigroup_models.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 The significant *P*-value implies that the free and constrained models are significantly different.
 In other words, some paths vary while others do not.
 If the models were *not* significantly different, then one would conclude that the constrained model is equivalent to the free model.
-In other words, the coefficients would not vary by group and it would be fair to analyze the pooled data in a single model.
+In other words, the coefficients would not vary by group and it would be fair to analyze the pooled data in a single global model.

 However, this is the not the case for this example, and we can now undergo the processing of introducing and releasing constraints to try and identify which path varies between groups.
 In this simplified example, we have two choices: $x -> y$, and $y -> z$.
 Let's focus on $x -> y$ first.